 “I’m finding that pennies matter!
 I decided where I wanted my margin and then worked backward.
 If my box includes more expensive items one month, I’ll just shoot for less expensive (but equally impressive!) experiments next.
 Then, it all evens out and I don’t shy away from a cool reaction because it’s pricey.”

-“I concept the boxes myself and my kids and their buds test them for me.
+“I conceptualize the boxes myself, and my kids and their buds test them for me.
 If the projects aren’t awesome, customers will cancel, period.
 So it’s important that I hit it out of the park, every time.”

 “I had some free ad credits and things like that, but I’m finding that publicity from media sources and online influencers gives me the biggest boosts.”

 *Note: Subbly and Agent Ribbit first virtually met on Reddit while discussing how being featured on ‘Product Hunt’ can help launch a startup.
 Check out how Product Hunt can help your subcom business here.

 “The initial setup was a challenge.
 At first, I had to refund a bunch of orders because my recurring billing system was overriding my shipping restrictions, so I was getting orders from all over the world that I couldn’t fill.
 I resolved this minutes before my first big media feature, thank goodness.”